 Company: Omninity.ai * Role: Product & Brand designer * Product: Website, platform & branding

-The goal was two-fold: differentiate in a crowded AI landscape, and deliver an experience that both enterprise buyers and end-users could trust.
+Working closely with the founder, I established a unified visual system and interaction experience that positioned the product as both intelligent and trustworthy: differentiating in a crowded AI landscape and delivering an experience that both enterprise buyers and end users could trust.
 Design constraints included a tight timeline, limited internal design resources, and the need to align both brand and UX with evolving product architecture.

 A website and platform fit for the future of AI